joncottrell/streaming-client/README.md

 streaming-client
 ================

-a test client app for httplivestreaming
+A test iOS client app for HttpLiveStreaming.